alvinwan/Puhjiii/readme.md

 With simple customizations -- doable by both developers and clients -- the website can also be transformed into a fully-fledged blogging platform.
 Common elements across pages can be synchronized, and with a few more plugins, clients can add comments, statistics and more.

-Now, Puhjiii is a ightweight CMS.
+Now, Puhjiii is a lightweight CMS.
 Truth be told, it's not built to be extensive and all-encompassing.
 On the same note, dragging-and-dropping files to make a deployable CMS is pretty exciting.

 ##Installation
 1. Clone this repository.